Skip to main content

 Islam in Africa Book Award

-The Islam in Africa Book Award is awarded annually at the African Studies Association (ASA) Annual Meeting to the author of the best book in the field of Islam in Africa published in the previous calendar year.
+The Islam in Africa Book Award is awarded annually at the African Studies Association (ASA) Annual Meeting to the author of the best book in the field of Islam in Africa published in the previous calendar year (copyright date).
 Established in 2026, the award is co-sponsored by ISITA and the Islam in Africa Studies Group (IASG), a coordinate organization of the ASA.
 The winner receives an honorarium of $500 and will be asked to deliver a lecture at the ASA Annual Meeting or online.
 A list of the finalists for the Award is published in the Annual Meeting program.

 Eligibility